Roda-bird/todoist-automation/README.md

 ### **📈 Reporting**

-The test suite uses the Mochawesome Reporter to generate detailed reports:
+The test suite can use the **Mochawesome** Reporter to generate detailed reports:

-- HTML Report: The report is saved in the cypress/reports directory.
+- **HTML Report:** The report is saved in the cypress/reports directory.
-- Screenshots: Screenshots of test failures are captured and embedded in the report.
+- **Screenshots:** Screenshots of test failures are captured and embedded in the report.

 To generate the report, simply run the tests.
-The report will be generated automatically.
+The reports will be generated automatically.

 To install Mochawesome Reporter, type: